Serving the Greater Philadelphia, New Jersey & Lehigh Valley areas1-800-266-4755

 One of the most severely damaging decaying forces on household wood in the world is Dry rot (also known as brown rot).

-Far more destructive than Fire damage annually, approximately 20 billion board feet of timber are destroyed by wood rot in the United States each year!
+Far more destructive than Fire damage annually, approximately 20 billion board feet of timber is destroyed by wood rot in the United States each year!

 10 percent of the annual wood production in the U.S. alone is Replacement wood used to repair damage caused by wood.